biocore/scikit-bio-rfcs/active/003-seq-feature.md

 The suggested main differences to the genbank io reader would be as follows

 1. The `positional metadata` dataframe can have an IntervalIndex.
-2. The `FEATURE` list in the `metadata` attribute will become a `FEATURE` dictionary where the feature names are keys.
-This is to ensure that features can be directly looked up via the feature name.
-3. The feature name will be a column in the `positional_metadata`.
-This is to be able to link the interval back to the feature metadata contained in `FEATURE` field within `metadata` dictionary.
+2. The feature name will be a column in the `positional_metadata`.
+This is to be able to link the interval back to the feature metadata contained in the hashable object of column names.
+Discussed here https://github.com/biocore/scikit-bio/pull/1157/files
-4. The `FEATURE` dictionary will have a `pd.Interval` in place of the `LOCATION` value.
-This is to ensure easy look up in the `positional_metadata` dataframe.
+3. The hashable object of column names will contain an interval to link to `positional_metadata`.

 # Drawbacks
-None that I can think of.
-The api for `metadata` or `positional_metadata` doesn't need to be altered at all.
+The `pd.IntervalIndex` is not stable.
+There are some methods that don't aren't implemented yet (i.e. intersection between intervals and indeces).

 # Alternatives
 Stumped here.
 Any ideas?